Originally posted at Illuminating Dreams.

 Usually, the perpetrator is usually a known and trusted caregiver.
 Most rapes are committed by someone the victim knows.
 The majority of sexual assaults happen in the victim’s home, or in the home of someone they trust.
-There’s nothing you can do to prevent rape, except maybe not being born.
+The only way you can avoid rape is to not be around rapists (which you can’t tell).

 #5.
 Myth: “You can’t be bullied into having sex you don’t want”

 Everyone knows you can’t be bullied into having sex you don’t want.
 You just have to kick your rapist in the balls.
 Or, you can stab your rapist to death with a fruit knife.
 Or you can shoot him, decapitate him, and place his severed head in the main village square.
 Rape averted!